jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Discourse of Academic Life
 -----

 In addition to examining language and communication in social contexts, I am also interested in understanding how scholars use language to construct their identities, manage interpersonal relationships, and become a better self.
-Some initial work has been published in _English Today_ ([Online First](https://jamesmianjia.github.io/files/Jia_An_ET.pdf)).
+Some initial work has been published in _English Today_ ([2023](https://jamesmianjia.github.io/files/Jia_An_ET.pdf)).